United States of America

 Where To Go

-Unfortunately the USA has so many great places to visit, and they’re all so spread out, that it is impossible to see them all on one trip.
-I spent 3 months travelling around the country, and barely saw half of what I wanted to!
+The USA is full of incredible places to visit, but since they’re spread out across a huge country, it’s impossible to see everything in one trip.
+I spent three months travelling around the country and barely scratched the surface of what I wanted to see!

 Bos-Wash Corridor

 This is a region on the East Coast which includes the cities of Boston, New York, Philadelphia, and Washington DC.
-Each city is brilliant, and they’re all worth visiting!
+All of these cities are packed with history, culture, and must-see sights.

 California

-If you’re into art, the whole state is full of fun art museums.
-But for a really interesting experience, head out to Coachella Valley.
-Here you’ll find Bombay Beach, Slab City, and Salvation Mountain.
+If you’re looking for something artsy, head to the Coachella Valley, where you’ll find oddball spots like Salvation Mountain and Bombay Beach.
 It’s probably the weirdest place in the country.
-In April, the region also has the Coachella Valley Music and Arts Festival.
+In April, the region also has the Coachella Music Festival.

 Florida